 The LAA has confirmed that video MIAM’s and mediation are allowed within the FMC Code of Practice and that in exceptional circumstances telephone MIAM’s and mediation could be undertaken.
 FMC have issued recent guidance to help clarify what these exceptional circumstances might be.

-The FMC has written to the Secretary of State requesting that standard monthly payments to mediators with LAA contracts be made during the coronavirus crisis, and is awaiting a response.
+The FMC wrote to the Secretary of State requesting that non-recoverable standard payments be made to mediators with LAA contracts during the coronavirus crisis.
+This proposal was rejected, pointing providers to the support it is making available to all businesses: https://www.businesssupport.gov.uk/coronavirus-business-support/

 Health and Safety

 Some mediators have asked the FMC for health and safety advice about working during the current crisis.
-The FMC cannot provide such advice, and so mediators are advised to follow government guidelines which are here: https://www.gov.uk/coronavirus
+The FMC cannot provide such advice, and so mediators are advised to follow government guidelines which are here: https://www.gov.uk/coronavirus.
+Mediators may also find this tool useful: https://www.gov.uk/coronavirus-business-reopening

 The FMC and the FMSB